fluxcd/website/content/en/docs/guides/image-update.md

 This software can be [installed via Helm](https://azure.github.io/aad-pod-identity/docs/getting-started/installation/) not managed by Azure.
 Use Flux's `HelmRepository` and `HelmRelease` object to manage the aad-pod-identity installation from a bootstrap repository.

-!!!
+{{% note %}}
 As an alternative to Helm, the `--enable-aad-pod-identity` flag for the `az aks create` is currently in Preview.

 Follow the Azure guide for [Creating an AKS cluster with AAD Pod Identity](https://docs.microsoft.com/en-us/azure/aks/use-azure-ad-pod-identity) if you would like to enable this feature with the Azure CLI.
+{{% /note %}}

 Once we have AAD Pod Identity installed, we can create a Deployment that frequently refreshes an image pull secret into our desired Namespace.